vyos/vyos-build/README.md

 VyOS toplevel build
 ===================

-# Important!

-This repository is for building the VyOS versions 1.2.x and above.

-For VyOS 1.1, use the [build-iso](https://github.com/vyos/build-iso) repository.

 # What is VyOS

 VyOS is an open source operating system for network devices (routers, firewalls